On the Robustness of Democratic Electoral Processes to Computational Propaganda: Results

+More interesting are unbiased, or weakly biased electoral populations and we focus on them from now on.
 Fig.~\ref{fig:Variation_delta} makes it clear that unpolarized (with low $\Delta$), open (with large interaction distance $\epsilon$) voter populations are more robust to external influence.
 As a matter of fact, inverting the outcome of an election in a bipartite system is more efficiently achieved by flipping the opinion of few weakly opinionated voters -- those whose opinion vectors lie close to the neutral opinion ${\bf x}=(0.5,0.5)$.
 Shifting the opinion of these voters is then easier if voter-voter interactions connect them to only few other voters.
 In graph theoretical vocabulary, a larger robustness is expected if weakly opinionated voters lie in a high connectivity region of the voter-voter interaction graph.
 Connectivity is higher both in the absence of polarization, because then the density of voters close to the neutral opinion is maximal, and with long-range voter-voter interaction, which obviously connects more voters to one another.
 This reasoning qualitatively explains the results presented in Fig.~\ref{fig:Variation_delta}.
-In the Supplementary Material, further data are presented giving the effort needed to invert the electoral outcome for biased opinion distributions (see Fig.~S6).
+In the Supplementary Information, further data are presented giving the effort needed to invert the electoral outcome for biased opinion distributions (see Fig.~S6).